 ** Sign up below for Scooterjon’s monthly newsletter!
 Thanks for reading!

 Here are four memories from 1990 and 1991.
 1. I was having trouble urinating.
 I just couldn’t get started.
 I’d feel like I had to go but nothing would come out.
 Another problem was I’d urinate and 5 minutes later I wanted to go again.
 2. One weekend in the summer of 1990 the whole right side of my face went numb for two days.
 Then the numbness went away as fast as it came.
-3. I was having a problem when I played softball.
-When a fly ball was hit to me the ball would disappear for about 4 seconds as I looked up into the sky.
+3. In softball, when a fly ball was hit to me the ball would disappear for about 4 seconds as I looked up into the sky.
 It would just disappear!
 Then it would reappear in time for me to catch it.
 4. I also remember hating heat in the summer, hot tubs and saunas.
 My skin would start crawling.
 I remember saying to myself, “all these problems can’t be connected, can they?”

 Well…I found out they can be connected!
 A person with Multiple Sclerosis can suffer almost any neurological symptom including loss of sensitivity, tingling, numbness, muscle weakness, clonus, muscle spasms or difficulty in moving.